AnjanaLP/portfolio/README.md

 ## Key Features

-- change slugs to have friendly routes for blog posts to improve SEO
+- custom routes and friendly slugs for blog posts
 - enum and toggle button to change the state of a blog from draft to published
+- model validations and associations
 - custom scopes to have database queries in the model and keep controllers 'skinny'
 - optimise database query performance using includes method
 - nested attributes to add technologies through its parent, a portfolio item